12 Things Everyone Should Know About Their Period

 Yep, you can get pregnant if you have sex during your period

-Sperm can live inside your reproductive tract for up to seven days, Dr. Gersh explains.
+Sperm can live inside your reproductive tract for up to seven days, Dr. Gersh says.
 So if you have sex on the last day of a seven-day period, and your partner’s sperm is hardy enough to stay alive inside of you for another seven days, suddenly it’s been 14 days since the start of your period—and you could ovulate and then conceive.

 Bottom line: If you don't want a baby, always use birth control...no matter what time of the month it is.